Wish your hair was shinier?

 - How exactly is vinegar good for your hair?

-- How should you apply apple cider vinegar to your hair?
+- VIDEO: How should you apply apple cider vinegar to your hair?

 - Does apple cider vinegar really make hair shiny?